Woodworking: Woods used for carving

 While many woods can be used for carving, there are some clear favorites, including aspen, basswood, butternut, black walnut, and oak.
 Because it has almost no grain and is notably soft, Basswood is particularly popular with beginner carvers.
-It is used in many lower-cost instruments like guitars and electric basses.
+It is used in many lower-cost instruments, such as guitars and electric basses.
 Aspen is similarly soft, although slightly harder, and readily available and inexpensive.
 Butternut has a deeper hue than basswood and aspen and has a nice grain that is easy to carve, and thus friendly for beginners.
 It is also suitable for furniture.
 While more expensive than basswood, aspen, and butternut, black walnut is a popular choice for its rich color and grain.
 Lastly, oak is a strong, sturdy, and versatile wood for carving with a defined grain.
 It is also a popular wood for furniture making.

 Tools

-Each area of woodworking requires a different variation of tools.
+Each area of woodworking requires a different set of tools.
 Power tools and hand tools are both used for woodworking.
-Many modern woodworkers choose to use power tools in their trade for the added ease and to save time.
-However, many woodworkers still choose to use only hand tools for several reasons such as tradition, the experience and the added character to the work, while some choose to use only hand tools simply for their own enjoyment.
+Many modern woodworkers choose to use power tools in their trade for added ease and time savings.
+However, many woodworkers still choose to use only hand tools for reasons such as tradition, experience, and the added character of the work.
+In contrast, others do so simply for their own enjoyment.

+Specialized measuring and marking tools are also used to transfer dimensions, angles and irregular profiles before cutting and shaping wood.
+Profile and contour gauges can capture the shape of an irregular surface and allow the outline to be transferred to another piece of material.
+The Saker contour gauge is one example of a tool designed for this type of profile duplication.

 Hand tools

 Hand tools are classified as tools that receive power only from the hands that are holding them.
-Edged hand woodworking tools need to be sharpened which is done using the sharpening jig and sharpening stone.
-A more novel method involves the use of sandpaper.
+Edged hand woodworking tools need to be sharpened, which is done using the sharpening jig and sharpening stone.
+A more novel method involves using sandpaper.
 The more common modern hand tools are: